 - Steep learning curve; slow for beginners

-- Boilerplate-heavy; verbose compared to React/Vue
+- Boilerplate-heavy; verbose compared to React or Vue

 - Smaller community than React; fewer third-party packages